 15% HST in New Brunswick, Newfoundland and Labrador, Nova Scotia, and Prince Edward Island

-What’s an input tax credit and how do I get a GST refund?
+What’s an input tax credit and how do I get a GST/HST refund?

-One of the only benefits to registering for a GST/HST number is that the CRA reimburses HST on business expenses.
+One of the only benefits of registering for a GST/HST number is that the CRA reimburses GST and HST on business expenses.

 This is referred to as input tax credits (ITC), as in… you “input,” literally write in, what you expect to be “credited,” or given back.

-On the same form you report HST collected there’s space for to enter the total HST you spent in the course of doing business.
-(The expenses must be legitimate of course.)
+On the same form you report GST and HST collected, there’s space for entering the total GST and/or HST you spent in the course of doing business.
+(The expenses must be legitimate, of course.)

 How to confirm a GST/HST number

-The CRA is reportedly cracking down on ITCs so it’s important to make sure your documentation is aboveboard before submitting.
-Obviously, or so it would seem, you can only get an ITC from businesses that are permitted to charge HST.
+It’s important to make sure your documentation is aboveboard before submitting.
+Obviously, or so it would seem, you can only get an ITC from businesses that are permitted to charge GST/HST.

-Receipts from retail stores are almost never a problem—if you look closely you’ll see that they do list their HST number at the bottom, along with the date, and good purchased.
+Receipts from retail stores are almost never a problem — if you look closely, you’ll see that they do list their GST/HST number at the bottom, along with the date, and goods purchased.

-The trouble is, some smaller companies either mistakenly charge HST, lie about their number so they can get extra cash, or give incomplete invoices.
+The trouble is, some smaller companies either mistakenly charge GST or HST, lie about their number so they can get extra cash, or give incomplete invoices.

 You’ll want to check both that the number is authorized and the invoice is documented correctly.

-A vendor invoice must have their business name spelt correctly, a description of the good/service provided, service total, HST total, and the HST number.
-You can easily confirm an HST account online: Just type in the number provided, the company name, and the transaction date.
+A vendor invoice must have their business name spelled correctly, a description of the good/service provided, service total, GST or HST total, and the GST/HST number.
+You can easily confirm a GST/HST account online: just type in the number provided, the company name, and the transaction date.

-You don’t need to pay the HST you collect if you make under $30,000.
-Once you have an HST number you must collect HST and pay the CRA, regardless of your business revenue.
-The HST is never yours to keep.
+You don’t need to pay the GST or HST you collect if you make under $30,000.
+Once you have a GST/HST number, you must collect GST and HST and remit (pay) it to the CRA, regardless of your business revenue.
+The sales tax collected is never yours to keep.

-You made less than $30,000 so can stop collecting HST.
-No. Once you have a number you must collect HST, despite your income.
-If you plan to scale down your business and are confident you will not reach the income threshold you can cancel your number next year.
+You made less than $30,000 so can stop collecting GST and HST.
+No. Once you have a number, you must collect GST and HST, despite your income.
+If you plan to scale down your business and are confident you will not reach the income threshold, you can cancel your number next year.

-You can claim HST back for personal expenses.
-You can only get HST back on expenses you incurred while operating your business, for which you must have a receipt.
+You can claim GST and HST back for personal expenses.
+You can only get GST/HST back on expenses you incurred while operating your business, for which you must have a receipt.
 It’s the same list of expenses you can deduct from your income tax return.

-You need the cash-flow and it’s not a big deal to hang on to HST funds.
-HST money isn’t yours—you’re just keeping it company until you can hand it over to the rightful owners, the government.
+You need the cash flow and it’s not a big deal to hang on to GST and HST funds.
+GST/HST money isn’t yours — you’re just keeping it company until you can hand it over to the rightful owners, the government.
 It’s tempting, and challenging, to spend the money because it’s right there, staring you in the face, and you have employees and rent to pay.
 But you must be disciplined.
 Get professional advice to manage your cash-flow issues or risk getting in trouble with the CRA.

 How to get a GST/HST number

 All you need to do is call the CRA business hotline and ask for one.
-You can also register online, or get one by mail or fax, depending on your degree of Ludditism.
+You can also register online, or get one by mail or fax.

 Have the following information handy:

-Operation type: sole proprietor, foster parent, hospital, university
+Operation type: sole proprietor, foster parent, hospital, or university

 Contact operation